Recent Events

 October 23rd, 2019

-Sonia Purnell , the featured speaker at the third Orlin Russell Corey Lecture, presented her book, A Woman of No Importance: The Untold Story of the American Spy Who Helped Win WWII [can this be in italics or underlined?], to a packed house in the Louisiana Pavillion at the National WWII Museum.
+Sonia Purnell , the featured speaker at the third Orlin Russell Corey Lecture, presented her book, A Woman of No Importance: The Untold Story of the American Spy Who Helped Win WWII [can this be in italics or underlined?], to a packed house in the Louisiana Pavilion at the National WWII Museum.
 The story of Virginia Hall, an American woman who had an amputation of one of her legs at a young age, was riveting as presented by Ms. Purnell.
 Virginia Hall, aka Diane, Germaine, was the first British SOE agent in her beloved France to organize the French Resistance into what became an effective fighting force as the Allies invaded the France beginning on D-Day, June 6, 1944.

 Watch the presentation again